How Long Does It Take to Heal from Betrayal?

 It is not based on how many years you were together, how long the affair lasted, how many children you have, or how successful you look from the outside.
 It does not work like a formula where you enter the details and get an answer back in days or months.

 Some people are shattered in an instant.
 For others, it is a slow unraveling.
-Either way, the impact runs deep.
+Either way, the impact hits hard and runs deep.

-That is why two people can go through betrayal and have very different healing timelines.
+This is why two people can experience betrayal and have completely different healing timelines.
+Just as unique as your fingerprint, so is your relationship and the recovery.

 What Healing from Betrayal Actually Looks Like